 The name Covid-19 is no less than a terror nowadays as this disease has already claimed a gigantic number of lives in several corners of the world.
-Unfortunately, no antidotes have been discovered yet that can provide complete cure from this disease or prevent the comeback of this disease.
+Unfortunately, no antidotes have been discovered yet that can provide a complete cure for this disease or prevent the comeback of this disease.
 There lies the necessity of a Covid-19 test.

 A brief about antibody testing